ShadowRL76/Badiya/README.md

 ---

-Stay tuned for updates as SpectralForge evolves into a fully-fledged terrain generation tool!
+Stay tuned for updates as Badiya evolves into a fully-fledged terrain generation tool!